alexiszamanidis/2022/README.md

 ## ALEXISZAMANIDIS.GITHUB.IO

 A minimal Portfolio Web page developed using Next.js, TypeScript and Styled-Components.
-It is deployed with GitHub pages and uses GitHub REST API to fetch my Personal Data and my Projects.
+A well-structured project for use by anyone.

+## Benefits

+-   Easy to use
+-   Easy to setup
+-   Configurable
+-   Includes everything a big project needs
+    -   Husky
+    -   Prettier
+    -   ESLint
+    -   Lint Staged
+    -   TypeScript
+    -   Testing
+    -   CI/CD

 ### Create your own